travitu/MyChord/README.md

 ## Function / 機能
 **English**
-- Code changes
+- Chord changes
 - Tone switching [Piano, Guitar, Strings]
-- Display of code history that you tap, save, read
+- Display of chord history that you tap, save, read
 - Volume slider
 - Share in the Facebook,Twitter,Mail,and more...